zoffixznet/perl6.party/post/Advent-2017-Grinch.md

     # 🎄 Ho-ho-ho! 🎄
     # Hello, World!

 Here, we grab the ``.print`` method from ``IO::Handle`` type and ``.wrap`` it.
 We wish to make use of `self` inside the method, so we're wrapping using a standalone method (`my method …`) instead of a block or a subroutine.
 The reason we want to have `self` is to be able to call the very method we're wrapping to print our Christmas-y message.
 Because our method is detached, the [`callwith` and related routines](https://rakudo.party/post/Perl6-But-Heres-My-Dispatch-So-Callwith-Maybe) will need `self` fed to them along with the rest of the args, to ensure we continue dispatch to the right object.
-Incidentally, the `nextcallee` is the `proto` of the method (if it's a `multi`), not a specific candidate that best matches the original arguments, so [the next candidate ordering](https://rakudo.party/post/Perl6-But-Heres-My-Dispatch-So-Callwith-Maybe#haveyoutriedtocallthemwith...) is slightly different inside the wrap.
+Incidentally, inside the wrap, the `nextcallee` is the `proto` of the method (if it's a `multi`), not a specific candidate that best matches the original arguments, so [the next candidate ordering](https://rakudo.party/post/Perl6-But-Heres-My-Dispatch-So-Callwith-Maybe#haveyoutriedtocallthemwith...) is slightly different inside the wrap.

 Thanks to the ``.wrap``, we can alter or even completely redefine behaviour of subroutines and methods, which is sure to be jolly fun when your friends try to use them.
 Ho-ho-ho!

 ## Invisibility Cloak

-The tricks we've played so far are wonderfully terrible, but they're just too obvious too… visible.
-Since Perl 6 has superb Unicode support, I think we can should search the Unicode characters for some fun mischief.
+The tricks we've played so far are wonderfully terrible, but they're just too obvious and too… visible.
+Since Perl 6 has superb Unicode support, I think we should search the Unicode characters for some fun mischief.
 In particular, we're looking for *invisible* characters that are NOT whitespace.
 Just one is sufficient for our purpose, but these four are fairly invisible on my computer:

     [⁠] U+2060 WORD JOINER [Cf]
     [⁡] U+2061 FUNCTION APPLICATION [Cf]
     [⁢] U+2062 INVISIBLE TIMES [Cf]
     [⁣] U+2063 INVISIBLE SEPARATOR [Cf]

 Perl 6 supports custom terms and operators that can consist of any characters, except whitespace.
-Here's my patented Shrug Operator:
+For example, here's my patented *Shrug Operator*:

     sub infix:<¯\(°_o)/¯> {
         ($^a, $^b).pick